By Caitlin Reid

 Lower limb complaints are the second most common musculoskeletal issue nurses experience due to their job.
 Unlike other roles where employees can sit down and rest at work, nurses are often on their feet for most of their day, with some nurses walking over 3 miles during a shift.
 This excessive standing and walking can lead to a 20 percent increase in strain on their lower-limb circulatory systems, leading to muscle soreness and bone tenderness.
 Add the increased swelling directly linked to long hours of standing, and it’s no surprise nurses experience high levels of lower limb discomfort at work.

-Thankfully, some modern brands have devised compression socks that are both functionally effective in minimizing lower limb soreness—and they’re stylish, too.
-Studies suggest the best compression socks for those nurses with no comorbidities or risk factors for increased edema should have a compression level between 11 and 21 mmHg.
+There's many reasons why nurses should wear compression socks and thankfully, some modern brands have devised compression socks that are both functionally effective in minimizing lower limb soreness—and they’re stylish, too.
+Studies suggest the best compression socks for nurses with no comorbidities or risk factors for increased edema should have a compression level between 11 and 21 mmHg.
 This compression level can both treat and eliminate lower limb swelling without impeding the nurse’s ability to move normally throughout their workday.

 As a nurse, when you hear the words “compression sock,” you probably think of the bright white, post-operative stockings you put on patients.
-Thankfully, great brands specializing in compression socks for everyday use have created options with fun prints and designs, making them more appealing to wear at work.
+Thankfully, great brands specializing in compression socks for nurses have created options with fun prints and designs, making them more appealing to wear at work.

 Integrate Three Gentle Movements into Your Healthy Morning Routine